-Thanks to a new law allowing students with a US passport to study up to 90 days, no complicated visa application is required.
+Students with a US passport may study in Italy up to 90 days.
+No complicated visa application is required.

-- Students live and study on the historic and picturesque island of Ortigia.
+- Students live and study on the historic and picturesque island of Ortigia in Syracuse, Sicily.

-- Housing is in seaside apartments with kitchen, TV, private bath, weekly cleaning, towel and linen change.
+- Housing in the historic Palazzo Borgia includes weekly cleaning, towel and linen change.

 - Students can buy fresh local fruit, vegetables, bread and fish at a daily open air market.

 - We begin with a visit to Rome including the Coliseum, Forum, Trevi Fountain, Vatican and select museums.

 - Day trips to nearby cultural and archeological sites such as Neapolis, Agrigento, Palermo, Catania and Mt.
 Etna.

 - Community involvement including service activities, sports, craft workshops and cultural exchanges.

 - Regular long weekends and a week long spring break allow for independent travel in the region.